Satoshi-Ohno/Ohno_et_al_2019/README.md

 # Contents
 ## MFA_NSS
 This is the package code for metabolic flux analysis under non-steady-state.
-Please run demo_MFA_NSS.m in the package.
+Please run demo_MFA_NSS1.m and demo_MFA_NSS2.m in the package.
 Metabolic flux analysis for simple metabolic network will be performed.
+Your can also change population sizes and maximum nuber of function evaluations for metaheuristic optimization so that you can obtain better fitting results.

-## IEFR
+## KineticModeling
-This is the package code for Identification of effective flux regulators.
+This is the package code for kinetic modeling of flux with regulatory molecules.
-Please run demo_IEFR.m in the package.
-Identification of effective flux regulators for glycogen synthase will be performed.
-Note that only a part of phosphorylation and allosteric effectors are considered as candidate of effective flux regulators.
+Please run demo_KM.m in the package.
+Kinetic modeling for phosphofructokinase 1 will be performed.
+Note that only a part of phosphorylation and allosteric effectors are considered as candidate of regulatory molecule for the reaction.

 # Contact
 Satoshi Ohno: sohno@bs.s.u-tokyo.ac.jp